Current & Upcoming Exhibitions

 A solo exhibition of works by Carin Kulb Dangot

-Playground is a miniature world by Carin Kulb Dangot, where paint behaves in unexpected ways.
-Installed in Peep Space’s new Back Room, the sculptures made entirely of acrylic paint sit within a playfully constructed and intimate environment, echoing the improvisational nature of the work.
+Playground is a tactile intimate world by Carin Kulb Dangot, where paint behaves in unexpected ways.
+Installed on a series of swings suspended from the ceiling in Peep Space’s Back Room, Dangot’s visceral sculptures offer moments of lightness that still carry the weight of material and process.
+Made entirely of acrylic paint, they sit within a playfully constructed environment, echoing the improvisational nature of the work.
 Here, paint becomes the subject rather than the surface, taking on roles beyond color or image.

 > Exhibitions Archive